Medical Payments Coverage (MedPay): What It Is and Who Needs It

 Bodily injury liability is fundamentally different from both — it's a third-party coverage that pays for the other driver's injuries when you are at fault.
 It does not cover you, your household, or your passengers in any scenario.
 This is a common point of confusion for drivers who assume their liability coverage will help with their own medical bills.
 It won't.

-Learn more about how car insurance covers medical expenses across all coverage types.
+Learn more about car insurance medical expenses and how each coverage type works together after a crash.

 Don't Confuse Liability With Personal Coverage